 The continent is facing its worst food crisis ever, with more than one in five Africans – a record 278 million people – facing hunger, according to United Nations estimates.

-Heavy debt burdens from the COVID-19 pandemic and the war in Ukraine, which raised prices of fuel, grain and edible oils, have added to long-term causes of food insecurity such as climate change and conflict, experts say.
+Heavy debt burdens following the COVID-19 pandemic, rising prices and the war in Ukraine have added to long-term causes of food insecurity such as climate change and conflict, experts say.